Top-Five Tips to Help You Land the Job of Your Dreams

-My name is Bryan Shaw, and I’m the Marketing Director for STS Technical Services; a top-100 staffing firm that hires across the aerospace, defense, industrial and manufacturing industries.
+My name is Bryan Shaw.
+My team and I handle all of the marketing / advertising for STS Technical Services; a top-100 staffing firm that hires across the aerospace, defense, industrial and manufacturing industries.
 There’s a lot that goes into my role at STS, but the part that’s relevant to my expert claim has to do with the time and effort I expel promoting jobs and finding quality candidates using a myriad of online tools.

-Over the years I have helped place more than 1,500 people into successful careers all across the country.
-I have viewed, edited and refined countless resumes, and I know what it takes to nab the attention of recruiters and ultimately get hired.
+Over the years I have helped place more than 3,500 people into successful careers all across the country.
+I have viewed and edited a countless number of resumes, and I know what it takes to nab the attention of recruiters and ultimately get hired.

 1.)
 Be Professional & Active on Social Media

-It’s 2016, and social media is ingrained in our culture.
-If you want to be taken seriously as a job seeker then you need to take your social media profiles seriously, too.
-Studies have shown that nearly 60% of all employers view a candidate’s personal social media sites before making a hiring decision, and thus the content found therein can make or break your chances of getting the job.
-That’s why it’s important to ensure that every social platform you’re on exudes and heir of professionalism from top to bottom (yes, that includes Facebook).
+It’s 2019, and social media is ingrained in our culture.
+If you want to be taken seriously as a job seeker than you need to take your social media profiles seriously.
+Studies have shown that nearly 60% of all employers view a candidate’s personal social media pages before making a hiring decision.
+This means that the content found therein can make or break your chances of getting the job.
+Knowing this, it’s important to ensure that every social media platform that you’re on exudes and heir of professionalism from top to bottom (yes, that includes Facebook).

 2.)
 Your LinkedIn Profile Isn’t an Online Resume; It’s a Personal Marketing Tool